Ignatiocalvin/LLM_StockPredictor/README.md

 Filename: `xgboost.ipynb`
 Description: This notebook predicts stock prices using an XGBoost model.
 The model uses the stock prices and news headlines as features to predict the stock prices.
 The model is trained on the training data and evaluated on the testing data.

+### 9. Predicting Stock Prices with XGBoost with Look Back
+Filename: `lookback_xgboost.ipynb`
+Description: This notebook predicts stock prices using an XGBoost model.
+The model uses a look back window of 50 days of stock prices and news headlines as features to predict the next day's stock price in the training data and a 30 day window in the testing data.
+The model is trained on the training data and evaluated on the testing data.

 ## Results
 For our models, we used the RMSE as the evaluation metric.
 The RMSE is a measure of the differences between the predicted values and the actual values.
 It gives us an idea of how well the model is performing in terms of predicting the stock prices.